 Are you having a sucky day at work?
-Maybe your [boyfriend, girlfriend, 50 cats] are giving you a hard time or Linda from accounts has been screwing with the washing up rota.
+Maybe your [boyfriend, girlfriend, 50 cats] are giving you a hard time or Linda from accounts receivable has been screwing with the dishwasher.

 Whatever your life beef, it’s time to leave it at the door and turn your attention to better, lighter, and milkier themes by easing those chops with some music from Doja Cat.
 The R&B singer built momentum with her track “Amala” – but it’s her bizarre, surrealist video “Mooo!” that’s launched her into mainstream glory overnight.

 Delivering cow-themed one-liners to an amateur R&B beat, Doja dances around in a cow costume while chowing on a Maccies in front of a very questionably edited green screen.
 It’s a riot, a ride, and not something you should take seriously.